Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 The top right contains application controls.
 To change the application settings, click the vertical three dots (ex. changing warehouse).
 The two main features of this area are the `Run` button and the `Edit` button.
 You will notice below that the `Edit` button is not shown.
 That is because we are in edit mode.
 The next time you go to the Streamlit section and select your application, it will be in "Run" mode, and `Edit` will appear to allow you to edit your application later.

 The second portion of the screen is the bottom left panel controls.
 There are three that can be toggled on and off.
 The first expands/collapses the left nav panel (which you really do not need for this lab).
 The second expands/collapses the code panel.
 The third expands/collapses the running application panel.
 Get to know how these three buttons work by turning them off and on.
 When developing/editing, it seems to be easier having the left nav panel and the right application panel off allowing the code panel to have the full screen.

 ![Fivetran Snowflake 9](assets/snowflake/s_0090.png)

-Once you are comfortable with the screen navigation, make the code panel enabled and place your cursor in the code, highlight all the code and delete it.
+Once you are comfortable with the screen navigation, make the code panel enabled and place your cursor in the code, **highlight all the code and delete it**.
 This is simply the default code for a new application.

 **Step 4.** Add the wine assistant chatbot code below to the empty code editor.